 Okay.
 Deep calming breath.
 Let’s not overreact.
 My cookie baking days aren’t actually OVER.
 But I do have to face the fact that they are numbered.

-quietly weeping mulling all of this over, I happened across this book in the library:
+Serendipitously, just when I was quietly weeping mulling all of this over, I happened across this book in the library:

 Now, I’ve mentioned before that although I don’t have a heckuva lot of patience for self-help books, I do have a weakness for books that deal with “stuff”.
 However, SHED, I’ve since learned, is not just about getting rid of your excess stuff; SHED is Morgenstern’s acronym for Separate the treasures, Heave the trash, Embrace your identity, Drive yourself forward.
 And as much as I hate to admit it (see first sentence above), it’s a book that makes quite a lot of sense.
 You see, when Morgenstern talks about treasures and trash, she’s not just talking about physical objects and how they can affect a person’s psyche; she’s also talking about time and habits.
 She advises her feeling-rather-stuck-ish readers to examine their endeavours, their pastimes, their hobbies, and their habits, and encourages them to tease out those which equate to time well spent, and those which are inadvertently damaging or derailing goals and dreams.